Hariharan-Sakthivel/Xubuntu-Audio-Mute-Fix/README.md

         amixer -c <card number> set Auto-Mute Mode Disabled save this file "ctrl + x" and enter "y" and press "enter".

-4.  run this command "chmod +x /path/to/audioSetup.sh" replace /path/to/ with the actual path to the script, this command makes the executable.
+4. Run this command "chmod +x /path/to/audioSetup.sh" replace /path/to/ with the actual path to the script, this command makes the file executable.
 Hereafter no need for "terminal" just close it.

 5. Open the "Wisker" menu and Click on the "Settings" menu.